ashcdev-hub/opencode-go-usage/README.md

 **Option B — Bypass via System Settings:**

 1. Right-click `Opencode Go Usage.app` → select **Open**
-2. When the security warning appears, click **Open**
-3. Alternatively: go to **System Settings → Privacy & Security** → click **Open Anyway** next to the blocked app message
+2. When the security warning appears, go to **System Settings → Privacy & Security** → click **Open Anyway** next to the blocked app message

-The app runs as a menu bar agent (no Dock icon).
 After launch, look for the GO icon in your menu bar.

 ### Building from Source